The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Discussion

 Our simulation data suggests that we will find a currently under-represented subset of stars in the inner Galaxy, more specifically within its bulge region.
 Over the decades \citep[see for example][for a review]{Barbuy2018}, this dense region has been the target of several dedicated spectroscopic studies \citep[for example][]{Ness2013, Bensby2017, Lucey2019}.
-This raises the question if some accreted stars have already been observed by chance. \citet{Ness2013, Ness2013b}, for example, have identified specific overdensities in the metallicity distribution functions of the bulge region (i.e., below the center at $b = -5\,\mathrm{deg}$), namely at $\mathrm{[Fe/H]} \in [-1.73, -1.16, -0.66, -0.26, +0.12]$ with typical spreads of $\pm0.11-0.15$ \citep[see also][]{Portail2017}.
+This raises the question whether some of these accreted stars may already have been identified observationally. \citet{Ness2013, Ness2013b}, for example, have identified specific overdensities in the metallicity distribution functions of the bulge region (i.e.\ below the centre at $b = -5\,\mathrm{deg}$), namely at $\mathrm{[Fe/H]} \in [-1.73, -1.16, -0.66, -0.26, +0.12]$ with typical spreads of $\pm0.11$–$0.15$ \citep[see also][]{Portail2017}.
 Despite some differences between the actual peak positions \citep[compare for example Fig.~4 by][]{Barbuy2018}, different studies agreed with the presence of multiple overdensities. \citet{Bensby2017} found the second-lowest metallicity peak around $\mathrm{[Fe/H]} = -1.09$. \citet{Portail2017} also found a peak at $-1.18\pm 0.14$ with less (to no) net rotation, reminiscent of the characteristic [Fe/H] and $L_Z$ distribution of accreted stars.

 When focusing on the inner region of the Milky Way analogue ($R_\mathrm{2D} < 3.6\,\mathrm{kpc}$ and $\vert Z\vert < 1.3\,\mathrm{kpc}$), we also find a multi-modal metallicity distribution (see Fig.~\ref{fig:fe_h_histogram_inner_galaxy}a).
 The distribution is overall shifted to higher [Fe/H] values than the Milky Way by $\sim+0.3\,\mathrm{dex}$ compared to the measurements in the Milky Way bulge (see above).
 Taking this into account, we would expect the accreted stars to contribute mainly to the peak around $\sim-0.8$.
 We can confirm this when selecting the accreted stars of the simulation (golden in Fig.~\ref{fig:fe_h_histogram_inner_galaxy}a and zoomed in vertically for better visibility in Fig.~\ref{fig:fe_h_histogram_inner_galaxy}b).
 What strikes us here is the limited contribution of accreted stars to the inner galaxy (only $2\,\mathrm{\%}$